Pshy0/pshy_merge/README.md

  - `eventNinthLoop(time_elapsed, time_remaining)`: Loop event ran after some time is elapsed since map change to split computation time.
 Doesnt run if map is about to change.

 The module `pshy.alternatives.mt` replaces most features that are module-team-only, so you can run Lua Event scripts.
-You may need to run `!setplayerdata` after loading the script to set your save data, keep that field empty the first time you load it.
 You can run `!modulereload event_module_name` to play the event again.